The least affordable states for financing a home

 You can earn returns in the frothy stock market, and you don't have to be a financial whiz.
 All it takes is a popular investing app that will help you grow a diversified portfolio by investing your "spare change."

 When the costs are high, find other ways to save

-While an amazing mortgage rate won't reduce your closing costs, it can cut your lifetime housing costs.
+While even getting the best mortgage rate won't reduce your closing costs, it can cut your lifetime housing costs.

 Rates can vary, so it’s important to review mortgage offers from multiple lenders.
 Studies have found that borrowers who compare rate quotes from five lenders can save thousands over time.